GPU Cloud Comparison Report: Neoclouds for AI Infrastructure

 Overview

-Nscale focuses on sustainable AI infrastructure, operating data centers in Norway powered by renewable energy.
-The company has a joint venture with Aker ASA for “Stargate Norway” in Narvik (230MW initial, 290MW expansion planned) and a partnership with OpenAI.
+Nscale focuses on sustainable AI infrastructure, operating data centers in the Nordics powered by renewable energy.
+It has a joint venture with Aker ASA for “Stargate Norway” (targeting 100,000 NVIDIA GPUs by end of 2026) and a partnership with OpenAI.

 Infrastructure